Residential Contract and Policies

 HOUSING REQUIREMENTS – All full-time undergraduate students not living with their parents are required to live on campus.
 Exceptions may be made for documented self-supporting students, marriage/family, or when space in the halls is unavailable (seniors would have priority for consideration to move off campus).

 CONTRACT PERIOD – Students residing in Saint Michael’s College housing and staying beyond the contract dates may be subject to additional housing fees charged on a daily basis.

 FALL SEMESTER CLOSING – Students must vacate halls/apartments 24 hours after their last final exam or by 6:00 pm on Friday, December 15, 2023 when the halls/apartments officially close, whichever comes first.
 Students who are here beyond this date (without permission) will be subject to a fine.
 (Departure plans must be made according to that schedule to avoid additional housing costs.)

-SPRING SEMESTER CLOSING –TENTATIVE – CLOSING DATE SUBJECT TO CHANGE; CHARGE WILL BE ADJUSTED ON PER DIEM BASIS AS NECESSARY – Halls/apartments officially close at 6:00 p.m. on May 12.
+SPRING SEMESTER CLOSING –Halls/apartments officially close at 6:00 p.m. on May 11.
 Students must vacate residences 24 hours after their last final or by the above date, whichever comes first.
 Before departing, all residents must check out with the residence hall staff and return their key(s).
 Room accommodations will be provided for graduating seniors participating in the official commencement ceremonies.
 A limited number of facilities will be open for seniors, and consolidation may be necessary and all students must vacate by 6:00 p.m. on the day of commencement.
 Students who are here beyond either date without permission will be subject to a fine.

 HOUSING ACCOMMODATIONS –First-year students will be housed in Alumni and Lyons Halls.
 First Year students may also opt to live in GREAT Housing in Canterbury Hall or GEAR Housing in Cashman Hall at the published prices.
 If more space is needed, students will be housed in other upper-level housing.
 Transfer students are housed in spaces with current students or single rooms, suites, or apartments (if available).